PydaVi/PydaVi/README.md

 ## 📌 Highlighted Projects

 ### 🧠 [brainctl](https://github.com/PydaVi/brainctl)
-**Experimental study project – Declarative Infrastructure Control Plane (AWS + Terraform)**
+**Declarative Infrastructure Control Plane (AWS + Terraform)**

-`brainctl` is a **study-focused CLI project**, written in **Go**, designed to explore **Platform Engineering concepts** by provisioning AWS infrastructure from a fully declarative YAML model, with Terraform generated dynamically.
+`brainctl` is a **functional MVP CLI**, written in **Go**, designed to provision and manage AWS infrastructure using a **fully declarative YAML model**, with Terraform generated dynamically under the hood.

-**Project goals:**
+The project explores **Platform Engineering and cloud governance concepts**, focusing on:
-- Understand declarative infrastructure engines
+- Declarative infrastructure as the source of truth
-- Experiment with Terraform lifecycle automation
+- Automated Terraform lifecycle (`plan`, `apply`, `destroy`)
-- Study governance, validation, and drift detection patterns
+- Drift detection and infrastructure consistency
-- Practice Go-based CLI and platform design
+- Governance, validation, and standardization patterns

-> ⚠️ This project is **not production-ready** and is intended for learning, experimentation, and architectural exploration.
+> The project is actively evolving and serves as both a **learning platform** and a **foundation for more advanced platform capabilities**.

 ---